 Where To Go Blueberry Picking Near Orlando at Family-Friendly Blueberry Farms

-Kids can pick blueberries and enjoy fun activities at Tom West Blueberries.
+Kids can pick blueberries and enjoy fun activities at Far Reach Ranch.
 Photo by author

-Kids can pick blueberries and enjoy fun activities at Tom West Blueberries.
+Kids can pick blueberries and enjoy fun activities at Far Reach Ranch.
 Photo by author

-During April and May, Orlando blueberry farms allow guests to pick buckets of blueberries while enjoying a family day outdoors.
-Many of these u-pick blueberry farms in Orlando offer additional fun activities such as sunflower picking, playgrounds, tractor rides, and more.
-And be sure to save the date for the annual Mount Dora Blueberry Festival and Plant City's Blueberry Festival at Keel Farms, where visitors pick tasty blueberries as well as enjoy other tasty items and fun activities.
+Orlando blueberry farms allow guests to pick buckets of blueberries, during April and May, while enjoying a family day outdoors.
+Many of these u-pick blueberry farms in Orlando offer additional activities such as sunflower picking, playgrounds, tractor rides, and more.
+And be sure to save the date for the annual Mount Dora Blueberry Festival and Plant City's Blueberry Festival at Keel Farms, where visitors pick blueberries as well as enjoy other tasty items and fun activities.

 OUR LATEST VIDEOS